Installing a Woodstove - The Basics on How to Install a Wood Burning Stove. .

 * Every Wood Stove need a chimney—either a LINED Masonry or Class A (HT) Insulated Metal.
 You cannot use a Stovepipe through a window !

 * Existing Fireplace Chimneys can be used if they are partially or fully lined with approved materials.
 Careful if you have a “pre-fab” or zero clearance fireplace - most stoves are not able to be used in this type of unit.

 * Stovepipe is used to connect your stove to an approved chimney

 * Most stovepipe should be 18” from a wall or ceiling - this can be reduced by the use of pipe heat shields or special double-wall close clearance interior pipe.

 * Non-Combustible flooring must extend under the entire stove, continuing for 12” past the sides and 18” in front of any loading doors.

 * Wall clearances can be reduced by using either a rear heat shield on the stove (if available as an option) or properly installed wall protection.

-Additional information on these subjects can be found on many areas of Hearth.com, accessible from the drop-down menu at the top of the page.
-Check the QA, the Wiki, the Informational Articles and even ask specific questions on our Forum!
+Additional information on these subjects can be found on many areas of Hearth.com, Check the QA, the Wiki, the Informational Articles and even ask specific questions on our Forum!